jmnote/collection-go/README.md

 # collection-go
-weird and easy collection in go
+weird but easy collection in go